 It may or may not be common knowledge that the offstage Freddie Mercury was a stark contrast to his crafted stage persona, but I feel that it’s important to mention either way.
 Freddie was quiet and shy when not performing – especially around people he didn’t know well (he rarely consented to interviews).
 Throughout his life, he counted extremely few as “friends” and found it difficult to be close with others.
 And details of his personal life are scarce because he was always tight-lipped about it.
 These are all traits to which I effortlessly relate.
 When I think of the great frontmen of rock history like Robert Plant and Roger Daltrey and Mick Jagger, I don’t feel with them the human connection I feel with Freddie Mercury.

 Freddie Mercury would have been seventy years old this past September.
-His ashes currently reside within the earth in a location known only to his sole lifelong friend, Mary Austin, who stole away from prying eyes two years after his cremation to ensure that his final resting place and remains would never be found and defiled by obsessive fans, per Freddie’s request.
+His ashes currently reside within the earth in a location known only to his sole lifelong friend, Mary Austin, who stole away from prying eyes two years after his cremation to ensure that his final resting place and remains would never be found (and, heaven forbid, defiled by obsessive fans), per Freddie’s request.
 Austin continues to honour this final wish and plans to take the secret of his whereabouts to her grave.

 Now, I’m not big on supporting instituted holidays, but I’ll indulge the expectations of American society this Thanksgiving day to express my gratitude for the existence of this man, Freddie Mercury, and the exquisite music he created.
 He’s helped me through a few bad days.

 It wouldn’t be a Jeans in the Summer blog post if there weren’t some sort of list, am I right?
 Sit tight, for I am about to educate you on good Queen music.
 (Or leave – that’s fine, too.)
 Welcome to Queen 101.